yumobennyyang/portfolio-website/src/content/portfolio/spec-mobile.md

 &nbsp;

 A proposal for a top-scroll bar for sub-section navigation was rejected because:
-* &nbsp;&nbsp; ∟ Subsections placed later in the scroll sequence are disadvantaged in terms of receiving views.
+* • Subsections placed later in the scroll sequence are disadvantaged in terms of receiving views.
-* &nbsp;&nbsp; ∟ The scroll bar consists of small texts on top of the phone screen that can be hard to reach.
+* • The scroll bar consists of small texts on top of the phone screen that can be hard to reach.

 &nbsp;